INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * As a very minor final footnote: on 15 April 2015, a US Postal Service mailman named Doug Hughes flew a Bensen-style gyrocopter from Gettysburg, Pennsylvania, to Washington DC, and landed it on the grounds of the Capitol Building.
 He was hauling 535 letters, one for each member of Congress, to protest government corruption.
 He surrendered peacefully to Capitol Police officers.

-Hughes was fired from the USPS, though he did successfully sue to get retirement benefits, and ultimately spent four months in lockup, followed by a year of probation.
+Hughes was fired from the USPS -- though he did successfully sue to get retirement benefits -- and ultimately spent four months in lockup, followed by a year of probation.
 Comedian Jon Stewart titled the adventure WACK HAWK DOWN.
 Some applauded the stunt, others judged it foolish and hazardous -- Washington DC has defenses against air attack, though it seems the little low-flying gyrocopter didn't show up on radar.
 Hughes did end up creating an amusing chapter in the history of the gyrocopter.

 * Sources include: